 Primary camera video performance

 Accompanying the Galaxy S21 Ultra’s solid camera hardware, Samsung has addressed video capabilities here too.
 This year, all lenses on the Galaxy S21 Ultra can be used to film up to 4K 60 fps video.
 But instead of it just being available, it is very much usable in a number of situations.
 The dedicated OIS on all the camera lenses goes a long way in making sure that video footage is useful.
-During the the day, you can easily use 10x video as long as you remain relatively stable.
+Our only complaint is that the smartphone’s ultra-steady mode is abysmal, which is something Samsung needs to fix.
+During the day, you can easily use 10x video as long as you remain relatively stable.
 This may not be useful on a regular basis but it is certainly impressive when you need it.
 During the night, up to 3x video is usable and beyond that, things start to fall apart.
 But that is still impressive to say the least.

 You also find 8K 24 fps video support on the Galaxy S21 Ultra.
 You can only film at 8K using the wide lens and the overall experience seems to be have improved slightly over the Galaxy S20 Ultra.
 While its detail is impressive, we think its stabilization needs more work.
 But if you want a reliable video experience, using the Galaxy S21 Ultra at 4K 30 fps or 60 fps should be your best bet.